nkoppel/virpn/README.md

     'iff'        = fold the function across all items in the current stack 'ifnf'       = fold the function across all numbers in a nested list

+    'irx'        = find the maxumum near the second argument, with a starting interval size of the third argument 'irn'        = find the minimum near the second argument, with a starting interval size of the third argument 'irz'        = find a zero between the bounds given in the second and third arguments

 ### Line Editing

     'I'                    = begin line editing
+    'u'                    = undo the previous action
     'ili' or '['           = If not in line edit mode, enter it.
 Begin writing a new list.
+    ']'                    = Insert ']'
     'ifi' or '('           = If not in line edit mode, enter it.
 Begin writing a new function.
+    ')'                    = Insert ')'
     '<left>'               = move left one operator/number
     '<right>'              = move right one operator/number
     '<space>' or '<enter>' = run current line and exit line edit mode